 When your site wants to tell a story in a smooth, linear fashion, long scrolling paired with parallax effect is able to create a completely immersive browsing experience.

-Parallax scrolling involves the background moving at a slower rate to the foreground, creating a 3D effect as you scroll down the page.
+Parallax scrolling involves the background moving at a slower rate to the foreground, creating a 3D effect, like the one that can be wonderfully done by an animation team, as you scroll down the page.
 When used sparingly it can provide a nice, subtle element of depth.
 This style lends itself to storytelling sites, building a more immersive and stimulating experience with better visuals.